survivejs/react-book/manuscript/03_webpack_and_react.md

 React isn't a framework like Angular.js or Ember.
 Frameworks tend to provide a lot of solutions out of the box.
 With React you will have to assemble your application from separate libraries.
 Both approaches have their merits.
 Frameworks may be faster to pick up, but they can become harder to work with as you hit their boundaries.
 In a library based approach you have more flexibility, but also responsibility.

 React introduced a concept known as virtual DOM to web developers.
 React maintains a DOM of its own unlike all the libraries and frameworks before it.
-As changes are made to virtual DOM, React will batch the changes to actual DOM as it sees best.
+As changes are made to virtual DOM, React will batch the changes to the actual DOM as it sees best.

 T> Libraries such as [Matt-Esch/virtual-dom](https://github.com/Matt-Esch/virtual-dom) focus entirely on Virtual DOM.
 If you are interested in the theory, check it out.